gautamdhameja/substrate-account-filter/readme.md

 A Substrate pallet for account-level permissioning.

-The module maintains a whitelist of accounts and allows the sudo user to add/remove accounts from this whitelist.
+The pallet maintains a whitelist of accounts and allows the sudo user to add/remove accounts from this whitelist.

 The filtering of incoming transactions is done by implementing the `SignedExtension` trait.